 "The brewers of Chicago were political figures, entrepreneurs, philanthropists, millionaires, socialites, and scoundrels."

 The year 1833 marks not only the incorporation of Chicago as a town, but also the establishment of Chicago's first commercial brewery.
-German immigrants William Haas and Konrad (Andrew) Sulzer came to Chicago from Watertown, New York.
+German immigrant William Haas and Swiss immigrant Konrad (Andrew) Sulzer came to Chicago from Watertown, New York.
 They brought with them one hundred and fifty barrels of ale, a load of malt, brewery equipment and $3000.
 The Haas & Sulzer brewery was an immediate success, producing approximately 18,600 gallons of ale for town of 200 (presumably thirsty) soldiers, traders, and adventurers.
 By 1860, there were thirty-two breweries in Chicago, as well as significant "imports" of beer from Milwaukee breweries.
 The brewing industry in Chicago continued to grow and develop during the late 1800's, undergoing consolidations, mergers, and buyouts.
 The local industry limped along after the setbacks of The Great Fire of 1871 and Prohibition, but was ultimately unable to compete with the national beer brands.